Learn What Is THC-O? Understanding t...

 How Long Does It Take For THC-O to Kick In?

 The onset time of THC-O varies depending on several factors, including your metabolism, dosage, method of consumption, and tolerance.
-According to an analysis of social media discussions on THC-O,4 “Multiple users reported a relatively lengthy onset of effects and/or a lengthy duration of effects:”
+According to an analysis of social media discussions on THC-O, “Multiple users reported a relatively lengthy onset of effects and/or a lengthy duration of effects."4 Social media users varied in their feedback, with some reporting that THC-O took 45 minutes to one hour to fully kick in, while others shared how the high produced from THC-O lasted far longer than other cannabinoids.1

 How Is THC-O Made?

-1. Manufacturers extract CBD, a naturally occurring cannabinoid, from the hemp plant.
+1. It begins when manufacturers extract CBD from the hemp plant.

-2. Next, they use special equipment to extract Delta-8 THC, another synthetic compound.
+2. Special equipment is used to extract delta-8-THC, another synthetic compound.

 Is THC-O Safe?

-THC-O is relatively new, and scientists are still gathering data to determine if it’s safe.
+It makes sense to question whether THC-O is safe or not, especially considering the conversation about THC and CBD and the potential medicinal benefits they offer.
+However, while THC-O was first developed decades ago, it is relatively new to many, and scientists are still gathering data to determine if it’s safe.
 But some studies paint an alarming picture.

-The National Organization for the Reform of Marijuana Laws (NORML) warns against THC-O.5 According to their website, this compound “has never been tested for safety in human studies.”
-But the little data we have suggests that THC-O can cause serious health problems.6 For example, THC-O vapes often include toxic chemicals.
-These additives can cause lung injuries and digestive issues.
+The National Organization for the Reform of Marijuana Laws (NORML) warns against THC-O.2 According to their website, this compound “has never been tested for safety in human studies.”
+Additionally, the little data we have suggests that THC-O can cause serious health problems.3 For example, THC-O can lead to lung injuries and digestive issues when it is vaped, as vapes often include toxic chemicals.

-Research on other synthetic cannabinoids7 like Delta-8 THC and Delta-9 THC further points to the potential dangers of THC-O. Studies link these cannabinoids to psychosis, chronic vomiting, and addiction when used at high concentrations.
+Research on other synthetic cannabinoids like delta-8 THC and delta-9 THC, further points to the potential dangers of THC-O.4

 The Risks of THC-O

-The potential risks of THC-O are unclear8 for a few reasons.
-The 2018 Farm Bill legalized hemp at a federal level, opening the door for hemp products like THC-O. The DEA only designated THC-O as a controlled substance in 2023.
+The potential risks of THC-O are unclear for a few reasons.
+The 2018 Farm Bill legalized hemp at a federal level, opening the door for hemp and hemp-derived products like THC-O. The DEA only designated THC-O as a controlled substance in 2023.

-With this lack of regulation, there’s no standard procedure for producing THC-O. So its strength and quality vary drastically depending on how it’s made.
-When you try a new THC-O product, there’s no way to predict whether it’s safe.
+With this lack of regulation, there’s no standard procedure for producing THC-O. So its strength and quality can vary drastically depending on how it’s made.
+As it stands, there is no current way to predict the safety of any THC-O products.
+Therefore, the always exists risk for those who consume it.

 What Are the Side Effects of THC-O?